ccleve/ccleveblog/content/post/before-we-take-down-abraham-lincoln-how-about-paddy-bauler.md

 date = "2021-03-16"
 +++

 The Chicago Monuments Committee recently met for the first time.
-[Their agenda](https://chicagomonuments.org/about) is to examine monuments for "white supremacy", individuals with "connections to racist acts" and artworks that are "creating tension between people".
+[Their agenda](https://chicagomonuments.org/about) is to examine monuments for "white supremacy", "connections to racist acts" and "creating tension between people".
 They have identified "problematic" monuments, include statues of [Abraham Lincoln and Ulysses Grant](https://chicagomonuments.org/monuments), for removal.

 Mayor Lightfoot formed the committee and will likely follow its recommendations.
 She has already removed statues of Christopher Columbus.